aledrocomic/gocomicwriter/README.md

 ```

 Notes and controls:
-- File → Open to select a project folder; File → Save writes comic.json (with a timestamped backup of the previous manifest).
+- File → New creates a new project from the UI; File → Open selects a project folder; File → Save writes comic.json (with a timestamped backup of the previous manifest).
+- Issue → Setup opens the Issue Setup dialog (trim size, bleed, DPI, reading direction).
+Changes apply to the current issue.
+- Issue → Grid lets you apply a grid template or enter a custom grid spec for the current page.
+  - Grid spec format: Rows x Cols with optional margins/gutters, e.g., `3x3`, `2x3 m:5mm g:4mm`.
+Custom specs are parsed and drawn on the canvas.
+- Panels: use the toolbar or context menu to create a panel; select a panel to see transform handles.
+  - Drag to move; corner handles to scale; rotation handle above to rotate.
+  - Panels maintain a Z‑order; use Bring Forward/Send Backward to reorder.
+  - Edit panel metadata (ID, notes) from the side panel or a dialog.
+- Script integration: beats (from the Script tab) can be linked to selected panels; unmapped beats are highlighted in the outline.
+- Overlays: toggle Beat Coverage and Page‑Turn Pacing indicators from the View/Overlays menu.
+- About → About Go Comic Writer shows environment info (version, OS/arch, cgo/fyne) useful for troubleshooting.
 - Center canvas shows a page rectangle with bleed (blue) and trim (red) guides.
 - Drag with mouse to pan.
 - Ctrl + Mouse Wheel to zoom in/out.